The subconvexity problem for Rankin-Selberg and triple product L-functions: Introduction

-When at most one of $\pi_i$ is a cuspidal representation, the subconvexity problem has now been solved completely through the efforts of several people over the years, starting with the work of Weyl \cite{Weyl} and ending with \cite{MVIHES} with important intermediary results along the way such as \cite{Bu,HB,Good,DFI1,DFI2,DFI3, BHM, Ven}.
+In the case $G=\GL_1$, $\GL_2$, the subconvexity problem has now been solved completely through the efforts of many people over the years, starting with the work of Weyl \cite{Weyl} and ending with \cite{MVIHES} with important intermediary results along the way such as \cite{Bu,HB,Good,DFI1,DFI2,DFI3, BHM, Ven}.

-We may and will therefore assume that $\pi_1$ and $\pi_2$ are both cuspidal; the results are less complete but at least the subconvexity problem is solved if one assume that the conductor of one of the representations, $C(\pi_1)$ say, is larger than a (large but fixed) positive power of the conductor of the others (see\cite{KMV,Sarnak,HaM,Ven,MVIHES,hu_triple_2017}.)
+Beyond $\GL_2$ this problem is far from well-understood, even for the Rankin--Selberg case $\GL_2\times \GL_2$.
+Here we briefly summarize the progress for Rankin--Selberg L-functions.

-Some further efforts have been made to solve the problem when both conductors, $C(\pi_1),\ C(\pi_2)$ have a more balanced size \cite{HoM,HT,ZYe,LMY}.
-These works usually assume that $\pi_1$ and $\pi_2$ have disjoint ramifications.
-There are also some recent works \cite{HN18, Ne21} which allow some joint ramifications but for different L-functions.
-Moreover these works require the automorphic representations to stay away from the {\em conductor dropping range}, which usually requires a stronger bound.
-To our knowledge, there is no result on the subconvexity bound for Rankin-Selberg/triple product L-function within the conductor dropping range prior to this work.
+The problem is solved if one assumes that the conductor of one of the representations, $C(\pi_1)$ say, is fixed, or more generally, is bounded by a small enough but fixed positive power of the conductor of the other (see \cite{KMV,Sarnak,HaM,Ven,MVIHES,hu_triple_2017}.
+Some sporadic cases are known when both conductors vary simultaneously and have comparable sizes, as in \cite{HoM,HolTem,ZYe,LMY}.
+These works usually assume disjoint ramifications.